Mound Builders of the USA Archaeology Tour

 Day 4Plum Bayou Mounds Archaeological State Park

 We depart, again crossing the Mississippi River to Plum Bayou Mounds Archaeological State Park.
 Here, three mounds remain where eighteen once stood.
-In the past, it was enclosed by a lofty 100-foot tall earthen embankment; and a portion is still visible today.
+In the past, it was enclosed by a lofty 100-foot-tall earthen embankment; and a portion is still visible today.
 Most likely, a small permanent group of religious and political leaders and their families resided here.
 But remains of scattered villages and hamlets in the surrounding countryside suggest that the community was chiefly made up of farmers.
-The displays in the onsite museum contain artifacts found during excavations including arrowheads created from crystal, and conch shell from the Gulf of Mexico.
+The displays in the onsite museum contain artifacts found during excavations including arrowheads created from crystal, and conch shells from the Gulf of Mexico.
 While here, we will meet privately with an archaeologist from the Toltec Mounds Research Station.
-Return to Memphis with dinner on our own.
-(B/L)

 Day 5Cahokia, transfer to St. Louis

 Travel north from Memphis to Cahokia, across the mighty Mississippi River from St. Louis.
 A thousand years ago, Cahokia was the largest pre-Columbian settlement north of Mexico and the largest mound center in what is now the United States.
 This was the pre-eminent example of a cultural, religious, and economic center of the Mississippian culture.
-And this culture extended throughout the Mississippi Valley and the south-eastern United States.
+This culture extended throughout the Mississippi Valley and the southeastern United States.
 We will enjoy a special treat when we meet University of Illinois archaeologists, under the direction of Dr. Alleen Betzenhauser.
 They are working at one of several archaeological sites under investigation in the bottomlands around Cahokia.
 During our visit, Dr. Betzenhauser will take us into their lab to view some of the excavated artifacts.
-Overnight for two nights at the Drury Plaza Hotel St. Louis at the Arch.
-(B/L/D)

 Day 6Cahokia: Monks Mound, Emerald Acropolis

 Today is our Cahokia day!
 This UNESCO World Heritage Site is the richest archaeological region on the continent north of central Mexico.
-Originally it was composed of three boroughs connected to each other via waterways, and trails.
+Originally it was composed of three boroughs connected via waterways, and trails.
 The city and nearby communities extended across the river floodplain for miles.
 The Cahokia Interpretation Center is not to be missed.
 It focuses on the uniqueness of Cahokia as an urban center with singular features.
-It has the most and the largest earthen pyramids north of Mexico City, great upright wooden posts, distinct earthen causeways and lagoons, as well as evidence of elaborate sacrificial offerings.
+It has the most and the largest earthen pyramids north of Mexico City, great upright wooden posts, distinct earthen causeways, and lagoons, as well as evidence of elaborate sacrificial offerings.
 We will climb Monks Mound, the largest prehistoric earthwork in the Americas.
 At the summit, we will learn about Cahokian religion, based around the sun, moon, thunder gods, and agricultural cycle.
-After that, we will retrace the travels of Charles Dickens in 1842 to Cahokia’s remarkable lunar-aligned Emerald Acropolis.
-We will enter private and state property, 15 miles east of the ancient city.
-Dr. Pauketat has been working here since 2012.
-(B/L)

 Day 7Gateway Arch, Gateway Arch Museum, transfer to Cincinnati

 Our morning walk takes us to the iconic Gateway Arch rising elegantly more than 600 feet into the sky.
 Here, we will board the tram to proceed to the top for spectacular views over St. Louis, the great Mississippi River, and the surrounding landscape.
 While here, we will enter the Gateway Arch Museum featuring 200 years of history within six exhibit areas.
-In the afternoon, a long drive takes us from St. Louis into Ohio to Cincinnati where we spend three nights in the Hyatt Regency Cincinnati in downtown.
-(B/L/D)

 Day 8Newark Earthworks, Ohio History Connection Museum